 Dollar$ense Huron County Library Collection

-In Spring 2017, we are collaborating with Huron County Libraries to build a special Dollar$ense collection for adults and Back Pack Kits for families (ages 3-9 and 9-teen).
+In collaboration with Huron County Libraries we created the Dollar$ense collection for adults and Back Pack Kits for families (ages 3-9 and 9-teen).
 The Back Pack kits include age appropriate books, games, parent guides and a suggested movie list with important information and messages about how we think about and manage money.
-The books, kits and movies will be available very soon through every branch, just ask for the Dollar$ense-Huron collection.
+The books, kits and movies are available for borrowing through every branch, just ask for the Dollar$ense-Huron collection.

 Dollar$ense OnLine Resources